321st Air Expeditionary Wing: 321st Air Expeditionary Wing

 The 321st consists of four groups, geographically separated from wing headquarters; the 321st Air Expeditionary Advisory Group headquartered at Kirkuk Air Base, the 321st Expeditionary Mission Support Advisory Group with headquarters at Tikrit, the 407th Air Expeditionary Group at Ali Air Base and the 447th Air Expeditionary Group at Sather Air Base.

 At the beginning of October 2010, the commanding general of USF-I issued his operational guidance for the entire command following the completion under the first month of Operation New Dawn.
 The general stressed that "we will demonstrate our commitment through a continued partnership with the Iraqis.
 We will help the Iraqis develop their capability to provide for their own national defense."

 In April 2010, the 407th Group at Ali Air Base and the 447th Group at Sather Air Base realigned for drawdown operations leading up to Operation New Dawn.

 On 6 January 2011, Brigadier General Anthony J. Rock, who most recently served as Air Command and Staff College commandant and Spaatz Center for Officer Education vice commander, assumed command of the 321st Wing and ITAM-Air.
 The general urged those under his command to finish strong as the 31 December 2011, deadline established under the 2008 U.S.-Iraq Status of Forces Agreement quickly approaches.

 An Iraqi Gazelle helicopter is dwarfed by the largest maintenance hangar in Iraq and the largest clear-span building in the entire Middle East.
 The hangar was built by a local Iraqi company and managed by the U.S. Army Corps of Engineers with 321st Air Expeditionary Wing advisors monitoring the project, advocating requirements on behalf of Iraqis.

-The IqAAC held a ribbon cutting ceremony in Taji 17 January to formally begin operations in their newest maintenance facility.
+The Iraqi Army Aviation Command held a ribbon cutting ceremony in Taji on 17 January 2011 to formally begin operations in their newest maintenance facility.
 The massive aircraft hangar is a $9.8 million project that began in 2009.
 The collaboration between the IqAAC and the United States provided a maintenance hangar large enough for current and growing future aviation mission requirements.
 At more than 240 feet long and 50 feet tall, the hangar is the largest maintenance hangar in Iraq and the largest clear-span building in the entire Middle East.
 The hangar bay is large enough to support multiple airframes and activities that have a logical work flow relationship simultaneously.
 It is also part of a larger complex that includes numerous offices and maintenance shops.

 The wing was inactivated on 22 December 2011 following the withdraw of US forces from Iraq and the cessation of Operation New Dawn.

 Postcard from Pinecastle AFB, Florida in the mid-1950s, showing Boeing B-47E-90-BW Stratojet AF Serial No. 52-0477 of the 321st Bomb Wing on the ramp.
 This aircraft was sent to Aerospace Maintenance and Regeneration Center in November 1964.